AnnaEfstathiou/MobiVirus/README.md

 ### Optional arguments
 The code contains various optional arguments that may be claimed through the command line.
 Action arguments:
-- super_strain: Create a 2nd strain in the simulation that has a different infectivity rate than the normal strain.
+- **super_strain**: Create a 2nd strain in the simulation that has a different infectivity rate than the normal strain.
 The different strain has a specific number of important genome positions in the beginning.
 Both the infectivity rate and the important genome positions are defines in the INI file.
 If the flag is not used then the n_i parameter (number of important genome positions) in the INI file should be equal to 0.
 - initial_genomes: Save the initial viral genomes.
 Healthy individuals have a viral genome that consists of 0.
 The number of non-zero genomes is equal to the ii parameter (initial number of infected individuals) in the INI file.
 - scatter_plots: